-The threshold values are included as test threshold values for the purposes of the mid-2017 'State of the Baltic Sea' report, and the results are to be considered as intermediate.
+The threshold values are included as test threshold values for the purposes of the 2018 'State of the Baltic Sea' report, and the results are to be considered as intermediate.

 The indicator is applicable in the waters of all countries bordering the Baltic Sea.

-Organotin, and in particular TBT, has been shown to be very toxic to marine life, resulting in changes in oyster shells and interfering with the marine gastropods female reproductive organ, causing sterility in some sensitive species.
+Organotin, and in particular TBT, has been shown to be very toxic to marine life, resulting in changes in oyster shells and interfering with the marine gastropods female reproductive organ, an effect known as imposex, causing sterility in some sensitive species.
 TBT is bioaccumulated by marine organisms causing harmful effects that mainly depend on the level of its final concentration in the tissues.
 Mussels are not able to degrade TBT by de-butylation, as fish and some marine gastropods are.
 Levels can be high in top-predators (Strand et al, 2005; Law et al, 2012).
 That is why the concentrations of TBT, especially those of importance to ecosystem or human health, have to be monitored.
-EQS values have been set for water AA-EQS at 0.2 ng/l and MAC-EQS at 1,5 ng/l, but the detection limit of analytical methods is up to 1 ng/l.
+EQS values have been set for water AA-EQS at 0.2 ng/l and MAC-EQS at 1.5 ng/l, but the detection limit of analytical methods is up to 1 ng/l.

-Some concern over TBT in fish for human consumption exists, EFSA set a group TDI of 0.25 μg/kg for TBT, DBT, TPT and dioktyltin (DOT) (EFSA, 2004), noting that also pesticides, plastic additives and food contact substances can contain organotin, so an integrated risk assessment is needed to take into account all of these sources.
+Some concern over TBT in fish for human consumption exists, EFSA set a group TDI of 0.25 μg/kg for TBT, DBT, TPT and dioktyltin (DOT) (EFSA, 2004), noting that also pesticides, plastic additives and food contact substances can contain organotin, an integrated risk assessment is therefore needed to take into account all of these sources.
 Based on the fish intake and concentration levels in fish, it was not expected TDI in general to be exceeded, except perhaps for consumption of fish caught in harbour areas or other very polluted sites.

 D8 Concentrations of contaminants